mcanlas/improv-living-guide/manuscript/hip-hop.md

 The great Katy Berry once said... improvised hip-hop is the new frontier for musical improvisors.

+- there are different muscles. e.g. more structured/planning/lily pad vs straight free flow
+- (no context) "repetition is the mother of learning" ?? (is supported by SRS theory)

 ## Thinking

 Thinking of your rap more as a structured poem rather than as a story of unlimited words.
 This helps combat rambling or missing the beat.